ManuelDeLeon/viewmodel/vNext.md

 - Use ~~`vmHelpers`~~ and `vmEvents` to add blaze helpers and events.
 - Add all vm properties as blaze helpers.
 - Standardise bind names.
 Don't use `ed` (`focus` instead of `focused`, `check` instead of `checked`, etc.)
+- Get rid of `ViewModel.byId` and `ViewModel.byTemplate`, and use `find` and `findOne` instead.
+They would take a string, object, or function.
+With a string `find` will work as `byTemplate`, `findOne` would work as `byId`.
+With an object they would the return the matching view model(s).
+With a function it will be treated as the predicate to use to retrieve the matching view model(s).